dotnet/crank/src/Microsoft.Crank.Controller/README.md

   --[JOB].options.outputFiles <filename>                                   Output files that will be copied in the final application folder.
 Accepts globing patterns and recursive marker (**).
 Format is 'path[;destination]'.
 Path can be a URL. e.g., c:\build\Microsoft.AspNetCore.Mvc.dll, c:\files\samples\picture.png;wwwroot\picture.png.
 If provided, the destination needs to be a folder name, relative to the root source.
   --[JOB].options.reuseSource <true|false>                                  Reuse local or remote sources across benchmarks for the same source.
   --[JOB].options.reuseBuild <true|false>                                   Reuse build files across benchmarks.
 Don't use with floating runtime versions.

+  ## Timeouts

+  --[JOB].timeout                                                           Maximum duration in seconds of the job in seconds.
+Defaults to 0 (unlimited).
+  --[JOB].buildTimeout                                                      Maximum duration of the build phase.
+Defaults to 00:10:00 (10 minutes).
+  --[JOB].startTimeout                                                      Maximum duration of the start phase.
+Defaults to 00:03:00 (3 minutes).
+  --[JOB].collectTimeout                                                    Maximum duration of the collect phase.
+Defaults to 00:05:00 (5 minutes).

   ## Telemetry

   --[JOB].options.discardResults <true|false>                              Whether to discard all the results from this job, for instance during a warmup job.